mgoldber/shoparoo/README.md

 2. Verify the user login details.
 3. Generate a random token for the user.

 We will start with adding the familiar route structure that we use to provide code for any of our routes.
-The following can go below our `api/user/` route, and will create an endpoint of `/api/user/login`:
+The following can go below our `/signup` endpoint, and will create an endpoint of `/api/user/login`:

 ```js
 // userRoutes.js